You’ve probably come to this blog with the next big mobile game in your head.

 The main advantage of using AppGameKit to develop games is that it’s a write once, deploy anywhere technology, which means creators only have to code the game once and they’re able to export it to multiple platforms.

-AppGameKit adequately covers 2D and 3D gaming aspects in its user-friendly environment for beginners.
+AppGameKit adequately covers 2D and 3D game development aspects in its user-friendly environment for beginners.
 At the same time, the environment also allows more experienced game engineers to explore the engine further to create more complex games.

 AppGameKit IDE (Integrated Development Environment) includes colour schemes, full debugger, code folding, compiler, and editor.